AreIsAndI/gws-super-resolution/README.md

 ![](assets/image-compare-2.png)

 ### Deployment
-You can clone this repository and run the virtual environment from the `gws-deployment` folder.
-Remember to install the required package before running this project!
+There are several steps to use this project:
+1. Install the required libraries, you can go to the `Prerequisite Packages (Dependencies)` section above.
+2. Clone this repository to your local machine, and locate your path directory to `gws-deployment` folder.
+3. Open CMD in that directory, and type `streamlit run app.py` command.

 ## Supporting Documents
 - [Base Notebook](https://www.kaggle.com/code/balraj98/single-image-super-resolution-gan-srgan-pytorch)